Jacob Christopher

 Research Interests

-- Generative AI: Developing novel approaches for constrained generation and diffusion models, enabling applications in real-world, safety-critical domains.
+- Generative AI for Science: Developing novel approaches for constrained generation and diffusion models, enabling applications in real-world, safety-critical domains.

 - Responsible AI: Ensuring AI systems are ethical, transparent, and aligned with human values by providing formal guarantees as to compliance with these values.